 - Convenience: is it convenient or inconvenient to use this site?

 - Check: check the heatmap and Google Analytics.
 Even completely identical design and content sites give different bounce rates, clicks, and % conversion.

 Website optimization is impossible without usability testing and works to improve it.
 Unfortunately, this affects the convenience for visitors and the site’s profitability.

-How to use heatmap for usability testing?
+How to use heatmap analytics for usability audit?